 The Freelance Writing for Greeting Card Companies, 2nd Edition targets important areas every writer needs to know in regards to being self-employed, as well as, how to own a small greeting card business.
 The expansion of this book provides the updates needed for the writer of today to meet the demand for freelance writers in the greeting card market.
 The 2nd Edition takes you into the world of the Internet to explore the technology which has opened the door for freelance writers and artists.
 Information about the card companies can be located easier, quicker, and at anytime of the day or night, seven days a week.
 Response time between the writer, publisher, and editor has been shortened to a matter of hours or days instead of weeks or months.
 A writer will be able to track the changing trends and submission guidelines.
 The 2nd Edition will show how to use the Internet to a writer's advantage.
 You will find web sites that will offer a variety of freelance writers opportunities never before known or unreachable outside the Internet world such as: chat rooms, bulletin boards, or forums so writers can communicate with other writers.
 This type of networking is ideal for finding answers or obtaining valuable information about a company, organizations, writing groups, and available resources.
 By the time you finish reading this book, you will be more aware of what it takes to be self-employed as a freelance writer (a sole proprietor) and gain the knowhow to conduct the research necessary to become a proficient and successful freelance writer for greeting card companies or to own your own greeting card business.

 Hans Christian Andersen was a Danish author.
 Although a prolific writer of plays, travelogues, novels, and poems, Andersen is best remembered for his fairy tales.
-Andersen's popularity is not limited to children; his stories, called eventyr in Danish, express themes that transcend age and nationality.
+Andersen's popularity is not limited to children; his stories, called eventyr in Danish or "fairy-tales" in English, express themes that transcend age and nationality.
 Andersen's fairy tales, which have been translated into more than 125 languages, have become culturally embedded in the West's collective consciousness, readily accessible to children, but presenting lessons of virtue and resilience in the face of adversity for mature readers as well.
 Some of his most famous fairy tales include "The Emperor's New Clothes," "The Little Mermaid," "The Nightingale," "The Snow Queen," "The Ugly Duckling," "Thumbelina," and many more.
-His stories have inspired ballets, both animated and live-action films, and plays.

 Thrill, Motivate, Organise, Design Articles